Drew Waters Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.84 team ERA that ranks sixth across all league pitching staffs.
+- The Guardians' 3.79 team ERA ranks fifth among all MLB pitching staffs.

-- Civale (2-2) takes the mound for the Guardians in his ninth start of the season.
-He has a 2.96 ERA in 45 2/3 innings pitched, with 35 strikeouts.
+- Williams (0-1 with a 3.79 ERA and 12 strikeouts in 19 2/3 innings pitched) gets the start for the Guardians, his fourth of the season.

-- The right-hander last appeared on Sunday against the Chicago Cubs, when he tossed six innings, allowing one earned run while giving up three hits.
+- The righty's last appearance was on Monday against the Atlanta Braves, when he went 6 1/3 innings, surrendering four earned runs while giving up seven hits.

-- The 28-year-old has put together a 2.96 ERA and 6.9 strikeouts per nine innings across eight games this season, while allowing a batting average of .224 to his opponents.
+- The 23-year-old has an ERA of 3.79, with 5.7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .185 against him.

 © 2023 Data Skrive.
 All rights reserved.